 Stem Cell Products

 In our class 10,000 clean air suite, products are prepared according Good Manufacturing Practice and Tissue Practice (GMP/GTP) regulations and clearly defined and controlled manufacturing and cryopreservation practices.
-We process nearly 300 to 400 bone marrow and peripheral blood stem cells and stem cell-based products for The Nebraska Medical Center as well as other clinical facilities across the country each year.
+We process nearly 300 to 400 bone marrow and peripheral blood stem cells and stem cell-based products for Nebraska Medicine as well as other clinical facilities across the country each year.

 Cellular-Based Vaccines & Gene Therapies